rohanvc/Price-Feed-Simulator/README.md

 Together, these applications simulate a real-time stock market environment, providing a practical tool for analyzing and visualizing dynamic price movements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Results

+You only need to pay attention to the Client-Side Terminal.

+### Training, Validation, and Test Data Splits
+![Initial Setup][init-vars]

+This is the initial setup of the program.
+Input the number of tickers you want created and then the interval at which you want these tickers to be refreshed.

+### Ticker Results
+![Tickers][tickers]

+This is what the tickers will look like.
+It will be set up with realistic data and its behavior will mimic real stock data.

+### Post-Setup Options
+![Options][options]

+After the initial setup is done, it will ask you what you would like to see.
+You can specify any of the options and it will be displayed in the same format as above.
+As long as the processes are alive, the tickers will be continuously updated in the background at the interval you specified in the beginning.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->